Hùng King Commemoration

-Every year, on March 10 of the lunar calendar (equivalent to April, for 2021 it is April 21), the Vietnamese people hold ceremony in Phú Thọ province, celebrating the nation’s founders, the Hùng Kings.
+Every year, on March 10 of the lunar calendar (April 21 for 2021), the Vietnamese people hold ceremonies in Phú Thọ province and around the world, celebrating the nation’s founders, the Hùng Kings.
 Read more.

 Three Regions Unified (Hội Trùng Dương)